Hulbuk

 Hulbuk (Ҳулбук), formerly Vose' (Восеъ), Poytug (Пойтуғ) is the capital of the Vose' District of the Khatlon Region, Tajikistan.
 It had an estimated population of 24,500 as of 2020.
-It is located in the southern portion of Tajikistan 16 mi southwest of Kulob and 108 mi south of Dushanbe.
+It is located in the southern portion of Tajikistan 16 mi southwest of Kulob and 108 mi south of Dushanbe, capital of Tajikistan.

 Geography

 Climate

 Hulbuk has a cold semi-arid climate (Köppen climate classification BSk).
 The average annual temperature is 16.4 °C (61.5 °F).
 The warmest month is July with an average temperature of 29 °C (84.2 °F) and the coolest month is January with an average temperature of 2.8 °C (37 °F).
 The average annual precipitation is 414.3 mm and has an average of 71.3 days with precipitation.
 The wettest month is March with an average of 86.8 mm of precipitation and the driest month is August with an average of 0 mm of precipitation.